Ty-Thetravelguy/hudson-business-travel/README.md

   * I chatted to Sarah when trying to fix my navbar.
 * My collage colleauge Lewis Beaven.
   * Help me with the website to use to generate the mockup image.
+* I copied the code for my navigation bar from Bootstrap directly and ameneded accordenly for my project.
+I also used many of bootstrap classes.
+* In the footer, I copied the social icons from my previous mini project, including the styling, however the colour of each icon I reserched myself to add to my project.